Fairness in Graph Mining: A Survey: Abstract

 \section{Abstract}

 Graph mining algorithms have been playing a significant role in myriad fields over the years.
 However, despite their promising performance on various graph analytical tasks, most of these algorithms lack fairness considerations.
 As a consequence, they could lead to discrimination towards certain populations when exploited in human-centered applications.
 Recently, algorithmic fairness has been extensively studied in graph-based applications.
 In contrast to algorithmic fairness on independent and identically distributed (i.i.d.) data, fairness in graph mining has exclusive backgrounds, taxonomies, and fulfilling techniques.
 In this survey, we provide a comprehensive and up-to-date introduction of existing literature under the context of fair graph mining.
 Specifically, we propose a novel taxonomy of fairness notions on graphs, which sheds light on their connections and differences.
 We further present an organized summary of existing techniques that promote fairness in graph mining.
-Finally, we summarize the widely used datasets in this emerging research field and provide insights on current research challenges and open questions, aiming at encouraging cross-breeding ideas and further advances.
+Finally, we discuss current research challenges and open questions, aiming at encouraging cross-breeding ideas and further advances.

 }

 \IEEEdisplaynontitleabstractindextext

 \ifCLASSOPTIONcompsoc \IEEEraisesectionheading{